 VFX software for the filmmaking revolution.

 HitFilm Pro is the top choice for artists worldwide.
 No need to jump from editor to VFX software and back again.
 HitFilm gives you editing, compositing, titling, and 3D tools in a single product.
 You have everything you need in one place.

 FXHome HitFilm Pro is a standalone app that comes with a letterbox plug-in.
 Pick from a variety of common aspect ratios or define your own.
 The letterboxing automatically updates based on the shape of your source layer.
 It lets you alter the color of the letterbox bars too.
 A very similar Letterbox plugin also exists in FXhome Ignite Pro.

-This is an older tutorial on how to use the effect in HitFilm Express, but the effect hasn’t changed much.
+This is a super short tutorial is from Video Editing in a Minute.
+It’s on how to use the add a letterbox in HitFilm Express, but the effect works the same in HitFilm Pro.

 NewBlueFX Essentials Ultimate also contains the Letterbox plug-in.

 XEffects Toolkit is a pack of 53 utility plugins and tools that make the hard tasks in editing easier.

 We set out to create the most advanced, most featured and most helpful set of tools on the market for Final Cut Pro X. Designed by professional broadcast editors, this set of tools is perfect for work such as documentary, news or sport and it’s also great for adding polish to corporate and event productions.

 The plugins range from essential tools such as Subtitles, Caption Safe Area, and Pillarbox Shoulders to fine-tuning plugins like Alpha Adjust, RGB Channel Adjust, or Channel Swap.

 Free Letterbox Templates in 1080P, 4K, and 8K